neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 things a bit more, according to the standards the HTTP headers will contain dates with the timezone declared as ``GMT`` – which in reality refers to ``UTC``.

-FLOW3 will always return dates related to HTTP as UTC times.
+TYPO3 Flow will always return dates related to HTTP as UTC times.
 Keep that in mind if you pass dates from a different standard and then retrieve them again: the ``DateTime`` objects will mark the same point in time, but have a different time zone set.